pivotal-cf/docs-pks/deploy-windows-workloads.hbs.md

 You can deploy Windows workloads to Windows-based clusters only.

-You must configure the Tanzu Kubernetes Grid Integrated Edition tile to support Windows-based clusters before you can use Windows-based clusters in TKGI.
+You must configure the {{  vars.product }} tile to support Windows-based clusters before you can use Windows-based clusters in TKGI.
-For instructions on configuring the Tanzu Kubernetes Grid Integrated Edition tile, see [Configuring Windows Worker-Based Clusters](windows-workers.html).
+For instructions on configuring the {{  vars.product }} tile,
+see [Configuring Windows Worker-Based Clusters](windows-workers.html).